Climate change involves natural and man-made changes to weather patterns that occur over millions of years or over multiple decades.

 - Oceans and lakes are likely to see their average water temperatures rise (Lake Tahoe has risen by nearly 1 degree in the past three decades)

-- Shortened chill periods in winter needed for growing fruits and nuts
+- Cold periods in winter needed for growing fruits and nuts will be shorter

 - Native freshwater fish are particularly vulnerable to climate change and a 2013 University of California, Davis study found 82 percent of California native fish species are at risk of extinction